 - All guests must check in at the welcome hut.

-- The first day of each session, camper will be given 2 window placards.
+- The first day of each session, camper will be given two window placards.
 Please be sure that when you come to camp you have this clearly visible in your car window.
 It is so we can safely identify you and your children when arriving at camp.